DoctorMcKay/node-tf2/README.md

 Sends an in-game trade request to `steamID`.
 The other player must be playing TF2 currently.
 Listen for the `tradeResponse` event for their response.
 If they accept, node-steam will emit `sessionStart` and you can start the trade with [node-steam-trade](https://github.com/seishun/node-steam-trade).

+### cancelTradeRequest()

+Cancels your current pending trade request.
+You can only send one trade request at a time so there is no need to pass any sort of identifier.

+### respondToTrade(tradeID, accept)

+Responds to an incoming trade request identified by `tradeID`.
+Pass `true` for `accept` to accept the trade request, or `false` to decline it.

 ### setStyle(item, style)

 Sets the current `style` of an `item`.
 The `item` parameter should be an item ID, and the `style` parameter is the index of the desired style.